sirech/puppet/modules/deliver/README.markdown

 ### settings.pp

 The class `deliver::settings` should be provided.
-However, for security reaosns it is an ignored class.
+However, for security reasons it is an ignored class.
 It should contain the following variables:

     $mail_sender